When using an XLR microphone to record your podcast, you need to have one piece of equipment in your studio, an audio interface.

 Comparatively, the Focusrite 2i2 features two XLR input ports.
 This makes it a better choice for co-hosted podcasts, interviewing guests, or panel shows.

-It’s super difficult to find fault with either of them, but if we were forced to pick a winner, we’d have to say the 2i2 comes out on top.
+It’s super difficult to find fault with either of them, but if I were forced to pick a winner, I’d have to say the 2i2 comes out on top!

-Sure, it’s a little larger than the Scarlett Solo, but it’s additional ports, and dual preamps offer an extra layer of versatility.
-It’s a little higher in cost, but if you can afford to stretch your budget, then it’s definitely worth investing in.
+Sure, it’s a little larger than the Scarlett Solo, but its additional ports and dual preamps offer an extra layer of versatility.
+It’s a little higher in cost, but if you can afford to stretch your budget, it’s worth investing in.

 After all, even if you’re hosting a solo podcast at the moment, there’s nothing to guarantee that you won’t want to bring a guest in to interview or change the format of your show at some point.

-With the Focusrite 2i2, you’ll save yourself some money as you won’t have to purchase a new audio interface should these situations ever arise.
+With the Focusrite 2i2, you’ll save money as you won’t have to purchase a new audio interface should these situations arise.

 Frequently Asked Questions

 Do I need an audio interface for podcasting?